matyalatte/Texconv-Custom-DLL/docs/Build-on-Unix.md

 -   Unable to use GPU for conversion.
 -   Unable to use WIC supported formats (e.g. `.bmp`) except for `.jpg` and `.png`.

-Also, the offical Texconv only supports Windows.
-I made sure I could build it with the following platforms and compilers but it might not work on your environment.

--   Ubuntu 20.04 + GCC 9.4
--   MacOS 11 + AppleClang 13.0

 ## 0. Requirements

 - c++17 compiler